indimail/indimail-virtualdomains/.github/README-indimail.md

 Removes all message size restrictions for the user whose email address is ceo@example.com, by unsetting the environment variable **DATASIZE**.

 You can also set envrules on per recipient basis.
-This gets set for qmail-local & qmail-remote.
+This gets set for <b>qmail-local</b> & <b>qmail-remote</b>.
 The control file to be used in this case is /etc/indimail/control/rcpt.envrules.
 The filename can be overridden by **RCPTRULES** environment variable.

 .e.g

 `*.yahoo.com:OUTGOINGIP=192.168.2.100`

-The **OUTGOINGIP** environment variable is used by qmail-remote to bind on a specific IP address when connecting to the remote SMTP server.
-The above envrule forces qmail-remote to use 192.168.2.100 as the outgoing IP address when sending mails to any recipient at yahoo.com.
+The **OUTGOINGIP** environment variable is used by <b>qmail-remote</b> to bind on a specific IP address when connecting to the remote SMTP server.
+The above envrule forces <b>qmail-remote</b> to use 192.168.2.100 as the outgoing IP address when sending mails to any recipient at yahoo.com.

 For SMTP service the following the following list of environment variables can be modified using envrules